It is no secret that kids today are becoming increasingly less self-reliant, timid, and incredibly coddled.

-But, as a parent in an era where helicopter parenting is the norm and schools are banning balls and recess out of fear of injury, I am concerned that our children are growing up completely lacking in survival skills.
+But, as a parent in an era where helicopter parenting is the norm, I am concerned that our children are growing up completely lacking in survival skills.

-- Firstly, there is the fact that I sleep better at night knowing that my children know how to take care of themselves.
+- Firstly, I sleep better at night, knowing my children know how to take care of themselves.

-- Thirdly (and most importantly), teaching children survival skills imbues them with confidence.
+- Thirdly (and most importantly), teaching children survival skills imbue them with confidence.
 This confidence then allows them to succeed in all areas of their lives.
-As they say, “it’s a jungle out there…” and I want to make sure my kids are ready for it!
+They say, “It’s a jungle out there…” and I want to ensure my kids are ready for it!

 1. Lighting a Fire

 By lighting a fire, I don’t just mean learning how to make a flame without matches or a lighter.
-Yes, learning to use a Ferro rod, flint, or any of the other ways to light a fire is certainly important.
+Learning to use a Ferro rod, flint, or any other way to light a fire is undoubtedly important.

-But many kids don’t even have a clue on how to get the fire lit.
+But many kids don’t even know how to get the fire lit.

-Case point: That time I went camping with an adult neighbor who tried to use his lighter to ignite a branch the diameter of my thumb!
+Case point: I went camping with an adult neighbor who tried to use his lighter to ignite a branch the diameter of my thumb!

 2. Building a Fire

-Fire is such an important aspect of survival that I think it’s important to list fire-building as a separate skill.
+Fire is such an essential aspect of survival that I think it’s vital to list fire-building as a separate skill.

-Building a fire is actually one of my favorite parts of camping outdoors.
-I find the act of arranging the tinder, kindling, and fuel wood very calming.
+Building a fire is one of my favorite parts of camping outdoors.
+I find the act of arranging the tinder, kindling, and fuelwood very calming.
 I love to build up a beautiful structure.

-The sad irony is that building fires is something that comes naturally to kids.
-Give them a bunch of sticks and a brief lesson about air flow and they’ll figure it out on their own.
+The sad irony is that building fire comes naturally to kids.
+Give them a bunch of sticks and a brief lesson about airflow, and they’ll figure it out on their own.

-Make sure your kids don’t lose out on important survival skills because of overblown safety concerns.
+Make sure your kids don’t lose out on essential survival skills because of overblown safety concerns.
 Teach them these 5 fire lays and their pros and cons.